gibsjose/cpp-cheat-sheet/C++ Syntax.md

 	T data;
 };
 ```
-And there library with binary search tree structure:
+And there are library with binary search tree structure:
 ```c++
 // file named "BST.h"
 template <typename T>